ixrock/mobx-observable-history/README.md

 - Yarn `yarn add mobx-observable-history`

 ## Why
-When work on projects great [mobx](https://github.com/mobxjs/mobx) it feels natural to use reactivity everywhere.
+When work on projects [mobx](https://github.com/mobxjs/mobx) it feels natural to use reactivity everywhere.

 ## Benefits